Kyrgyzstan: A Horse Trek to Song-Kol Lake

 As the tiny rusted car clunked and hopped over the bumpy Kyrgyz roads, the skies started to close in and it became obvious that rain was on its way.

-We told Ascot that we may want to cancel the trip, but he assured us that the rains would hold off… so we continued.
+We told Ascot that we may want to cancel the trip to Song-Kol lake, but he assured us that the rains would hold off… so we continued.

 We drove through a small village, where kids were playing in the streets.
 As soon as they noticed foreigners passing through, they quickly waved and yelled hello.

 Despite the relative popularity of this trek, few people visit Kyrgyzstan at all, so no matter where we were in the country, we were always greeted with pleasant surprise and curiosity.
 We pulled into the stable house and met our horses while a group of giggling children surrounded the action.

 My horse was a large, black stallion, so Dariece named him Denzel Washington, while hers was a smaller orange horse with a golden mane.
 She named it Mustard.
 After loading up our bags and mounting our new equine companions, we were on our way.

 Starting Out: How to Get to Song-Kol Lake

 Just being on the horses felt great.
 We’ve done a few trips on these animals in the past, but never for such an extended period of time.
 Today we planned to ride for 5 hours before arriving at a small yurt camp at about 3,500 meters in altitude, close to the Jalgyz-Karagai pass.

 Somehow, despite the clouds in the distance, the sun continued to find us and its warmth was welcomed on our faces.
 Light pierced through the clouds and lit up the green grass around us, while the horizon was painted in a dark and dismal mist.